 Believing ourselves as separate from nature, we live in a world of unintended consequences.
 Close observation deepens our connection to the environment.
 This connection is underlined by the music: it is continuous and by turns, buoyant and ominous.

-Each channel (4 video, 1 audio) is of varied lengths that play as individual loops.
+Each channel (including the audio) is of varied lengths that play as individual loops.
 Because the channels are non-synchronized, viewers experience ever-changing compositions.
 In continuous play, any configuration of all five channels will not repeat for approximately 11 years.
 The music is performed by the Tilted Head Ensemble, conducted by Carl Bettendorf.
 I began this project in October 2019 at Moulin à Nef, the Virginia Center for the Creative Arts artists' residency program on the Garonne River in Auvillar, France.